 If your audience is professionals or B2B buyers, LinkedIn is a zero-cost place to publish and build authority.
 You don’t need hosting, a domain, or a theme—create a profile and start posting.

-Team members who post consistently see strong engagement.
+Consistent posting can drive strong engagement.
 LinkedIn rewards helpful content that sparks discussion—especially posts that share firsthand experience or data.
+Features like Newsletters, Carousels (documents), Events, and Live can expand reach beyond your immediate network.

 Unlike your own site, direct monetization is limited.
 You won’t earn ad or affiliate income on LinkedIn; instead you’ll turn visibility into clients, speaking gigs, course sales, or partnerships.